Financial Universe

 Retailers across the world, especially in Latin America, already see Embedded Finance as an old acquaintance.
 No doubt the industry was a pioneer—and why not a visionary—in adopting embedded finance in their business model.

-However, the Embedded Finance phenomenon now goes through a new moment, where increasingly more companies from different industries take part in that transformation.
+However, the Embedded Finance phenomenon now goes through a new moment, where More and more companies from different segments are participating in this transformation.

 That’s why offering financial services and products can be a strategy adopted by companies in the B2C as well B2B industry.